NickStavrou-Net/WebApi-Project/README.md

 Test it with Postman or any other tool.

-In order to access the Api use the AuthorizeApp Model in the database file to get the AppToken and AppSecret and make a post with the body like this
+In order to access the Api use the AuthorizeApp Model in the database file to get the AppToken and AppSecret and make a post with the body like this:
 ```javascript
 {
 	"appToken": "The appToken value from database",